jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 Kmd has quite a few basic commands that are easier to use than usual shell commands.
-You can always run `help` for a full list, or run any command with the `--help` option to see more about hte command.
+You can always run `help` for a full list, or run any command with the `--help` option to see more about the command.

 A few of the most important commands for managing files and work are these: